jmlrazzak/Queries/Sophos Queries.md

 **Sophos queries (in progress)**
-**Make sure to launch a managed customer and then go to "Threat Analysys Center " and then Search under investigate**
+**Make sure to launch a MANAGED customer and then go to "Threat Analysys Center " and then Search under investigate**

 <ins> IP address
 ```